Ian-Fogelman/DatabaseCowboys/collections/_posts/2021-06-12-Syncing a AWS Bucket to a local folder.md

 **NOTE**

 When you run this command you may be flooded with messages into your command line interface, but it will look similar to this:
+These messages give you an indication of the process of the sync and exactly which files in the batch are being moved over.
 ---

 ![S3 Results](\assets\images\AWS_S3_Sync_EX.PNG)

-Giving you an indication of the process of the sync and exactly which files in the batch are being moved over.
+### Conclusion

 And that's it, when the command is done, you will have all the files in that S3 bucket on your local machine!

+In this blog post we learned how to:

+- List the buckets available with the ``aws s3api list-buckets`` command.
+- View the size of objects stored in a bucket with the AWS console.
+- Sync an entire S3 bucket to your local file system with the ``aws s3 sync`` command.